How I Stopped Selling And Dramatically Grew My Business

 - The close, sometimes called “asking for the business”

 The flow of the meeting is important because it will impact your prospect’s decision-making process.
-With referred prospects you need to shift from a traditional meeting flow or agenda to a referral-based one.
+With referred prospects you need to tweak the traditional sales meeting flow (or agenda) to a referral-based meeting flow.

-Here are a few considerations for the flow of your sales process with a referred prospect, especially relevant for the first initial meeting or phone call you have with them.
+Here are a few considerations for the flow of your sales process with a referred prospect, especially relevant for the first initial meeting or phone call you have with them where you will discuss working together.

 - Make the connection to remind the prospect he or she was referred.
-Remember to build on the transferred trust from the referral source.
+Start by building on the transferred trust from the referral source.

 - Expect the prospect to say yes but know he or she may choose to say no. Being confident – without being cocky – is the opposite of the “something to prove” mentality.
 Leave time for questions so you can make sure all concerns have been processed.

 - Lay out “the work” or “product” clearly so you communicate what it is going to be like to work with you.
-This is key to establishing a strong client experience is to start the experience from the beginning.
+This expectation setting is key to establishing a strong client experience.

-Truth is, I believe you should use the key points above for any “sales” situation and I think many sales trainers would agree with me.
-Of course, the only part that wouldn’t fit in a non-referral prospect is the part about establishing the connection back to the referral source.
+I believe you should use the key points above and in the downloadable outline for any “sales” situation and I think many sales trainers would agree with me.
+Of course, the only part that wouldn’t fit in a non-referral prospect is the part about establishing the connection back to the referral source and the one critical “getting a yes” question I ask.

-Finding the right language and flow or rhythm in any prospect situation – referred or not – takes time so I encourage you to test out different language so you can connect better in the first meeting with the referred prospect.
+Finding the right language and flow in any prospect situation – referred or not – takes time so I encourage you to test out different language so you can connect better in the first meeting with your prospects.The best part of a business that grows from receiving referrals is how you stop worrying about “selling” and start focusing on “solving”.
+Click To Tweet

-The best part of a business that grows from receiving referrals is how you stop worrying about “selling” and start focusing on “solving”.
+While your business will receive different types of prospects, the best kind are those referred to you.
+Because the best part of a business that is growing from receiving referrals – is how you stop worrying about “selling” and start focusing on “solving”.

 SECTION 4: The Authenticity Factor

-There is a theme running through the advice in the earlier chapters.
+There is a theme running through the advice in the sections of this article.
 You see it in why your sales language changes when meeting with referrals.

 Did you notice it?